 Mentor has been funded by the EEF to lead a UK trial of the Good Behaviour Game (GBG), an evidence-based approach to classroom management that helps children learn how to work together to create a positive learning environment.

-Project Aware is an Angelus programme based in Luton which aims to create drug aware communities and young people so that they are able to stay safe from drugs, including new and emerging drugs.
+Project Aware is an Angelus programme based in Luton focused on creating drug-aware communities to ensure young people are aware of new and emerging drugs so they can take action to stay safe and reduce harm.

 The Young STAND Awards is an innovative awards scheme aimed at recognising and rewarding projects in Scotland that help prevent children and young people from misusing alcohol and other drugs – both now and in their future lives.